 “Because you know that everyone of them is saying to himself, ‘I’m not going to be standing in the crowd at the next final, I want to be part of something big’.

 “There would be a feeling maybe among some people that we might not be as hungry the next time around.
 Not true.
-We're as hungry as we've ever been.''
+We’re as hungry as we’ve ever been.”

 Pat Lam has seen to that.
-The Kiwi of Samoan heritage who won the English as a player with almost 20 years ago will hope to refine the handling and passing skills that made Connacht so refreshingly different.
+The Kiwi of Samoan heritage who won the English Premiership as a player with Newcastle almost 20 years ago will hope to refine the handling and passing skills that made Connacht so refreshingly different.

 Contrary to public opinion, there is not a ban on kicking the ball but anyone doing it badly will have to answer to Muldoon on the pitch and Lam off it.
 The head coach claims, with some justification, that in terms of resources, budgets and facilities, Ireland’s western province come 12 out of the Pro12.

 If that makes them improbable champions, Lam expects his unlikely lads to be even better this time around, or else.
-“If we have the ball, they can't score,'' he says.
-“So we put a massive emphasis on our skills and we will try to up-skill more this season.''
+“If we have the ball, they can’t score,” he says.
+“So we put a massive emphasis on our skills and we will try to up-skill more this season.”

 They start by hosting the match of the opening round against Glasgow Warriors, the holders against their immediate predecessors.